 Pro Tip: Make sure you don’t dump all the bean broth, you’ll need it when you flip these beans into creamy refried beans to avoid diluting any of their flavor.
 Besides, you may want half whole beans and half refritos!

-Garlic and onion – If you only want to learn to perfectly boil the beans in only water, skip this part.
-These are the aromatics used to build a delicious flavor.
-I recommend fresh garlic and onion whenever possible.
 Tailor the amount of garlic cloves to your liking, I’m a big fan-BIG FAN of garlic so I use about 4-5 peeled cloves for the size of this recipe, it’s so yummy, nutritious, and adds that good flavor to beans.
 Brown onion can be used as a substitute if no white onion is available.

-Ways to spice it up
+Ways to spice up beans

 I use the following fresh peppers, chiles, and even chorizos when I want a hint of spice in a fresh cooked pot of beans.